-Ever notice how some words sound more like a mispronunciation of a word than a real word?
-Broiling is one of those words.
+Broiling is one of those words I think sounds more like a mispronunciation of a word than a real word.

 Most people will instantly say “You meant, ‘boiling’, right?
 Really hot water for tea?”
 No.

 Even Grammarly, the popular grammar program, thinks I mean boiling.
 Seriously, it’s b-r-o-I-l-I-n-g.
 BROIL-ing.
 Broiling.
 It’s a real word describing a largely ignored cooking method.
 You’ve probably broiled before.
 Only you may have called it grilling or something else.

 In this article, we’ll define broiling; explore its advantages, how it’s done, and the foods best suited to it.
 We’ll also consider safety, science and fun with appliances.